OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

     c.
 Confirm that system resource has the new value added.
     d.
 Confirm that the ETag is changed.

+2. Verify if a patch is applied using the add operation for a new value using an invalid ETag.
+    a.
+Execute the PATCH request over `/rest/v1/system?selector=configuration`.
+    ```
+        headers = {"If-Match": "abcdefghijklmnopqrstuvwxyz12345678901234"}
+        patch = [{"op": "add", "path": "/dns_servers", "value": ["1.1.1.1"]}]
+    ```
+    b.
+Verify if the HTTP response is `412 PRECONDITION FAILED`.
+    c.
+Confirm that the ETag remains the same.

-2. Verify if a patch is applied using the add operation to replace an existing field.
+3. Verify if a patch is applied using the add operation to replace an existing field.
     a.
 Execute the PATCH request over `/rest/v1/system?selector=configuration`.
     ```
         [{"op": "add", "path": "/dns_servers", "value": ["1.1.1.1"]},